Canop/resc/README.md

 This way no remote service can slow down the global queue managment.

 You may have noticed the configuration is a little lighter than what could have been expected.

-Some settings are optional.
+That's why some settings are optional.

 When omitted, `taken_queue` is simply `input_queue` with `/taken` added.
 So here the second watcher would use as temporary queue `global/to-propagate/taken`.